Krazete/sgm/README.md

 * v1 (Second Draft): Information is now mined from version 2.6.1 of the game.
 There are new language options, filters, and settings.
 The design has been improved and more portraits have been added.

 * v2 (Final Draft): The gallery now resembles what it looks like today.
 The design has been dramatically improved and all portraits have been added ~~thanks to screenshots from the Rift beta~~.
 All settings, filters, sorting options, and whatnot have been refined.
-The gallery is in its first "completed" state.
+The gallery is in its first "completed" state, matching up with game version 3.0.0.

 * v3 (Move Gallery): A move gallery has been added.
 Images are missing and some moves are missing entirely.
 The basic filter, sort, and setting options are included.

 * v4 (Rating System): A rating system has been added, along with a rating toggle button to hide ratings and return to the original, more compact design.

 * v5 (Asset Upgrade): Portraits are now supplied by HVS and the masks have been refined.
 The move gallery is also populated with images and previously missing move entries have been added.
+Game version has been updated to 3.1.0.

 ## Issues